MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/setup-deploy-on-premises-environments.md

     $cert = New-SelfSignedCertificate -Subject "$computerName.$domain" -DnsName "$listenerName.$domain", $listenerName, $computerName -Provider 'Microsoft Enhanced RSA and AES Cryptographic Provider'
     ```

-4. Use the certificate to configure SSL on SQL Server.
+4. Use the certificate(s) to configure SSL on SQL Server.
 Follow the steps in [How to enable SSL encryption for an instance of SQL Server by using Microsoft Management Console](https://support.microsoft.com/en-us/help/316898/how-to-enable-ssl-encryption-for-an-instance-of-sql-server-by-using-microsoft-management-console).
-5. For each node of the cluster, follow these steps.
+5. For each node of the SQL cluster, follow these steps.
 Make sure that you make the changes on the non-active node, and that you fail over to it after changes are made.

     1. Import the certificate into LocalMachine\\My.
     2. Grant certificate permissions to the service account that is used to run the SQL service.
 In Microsoft Management Console (MMC), right-click the certificate (**certlm.msc**), and then select **Tasks** \> **Manage Private Keys**.